Selleban2209/IN5320-Project-Work-DHIS2/README.md

 # Project work
-This is project i did for a unversity course alongside 4 other team members that involves the use of the DHIS2 platform to build a web application based on a case in managing,dispensing off medicine and manegment in medical staff.
+This is project i did for a unversity course alongside 4 other team members that involves the use of the DHIS2 platform to build a web application based on a case in managing, dispensing and ogranizing medical stocks.
+This solution also includes managment of users and medical staff.

 # DESCRIPTION OF DHIS2